Lawn Drought, Dormancy, and Disease in Summer- Milorganite Agronomist

 Water is generally the most limiting factor for plant growth.
-Like humans, they can’t survive very long without it.
+Like humans, plants can’t survive very long without water.
 Plants enter drought-stress when they lose water faster than it can be absorbed and it’s enough to interfere with the plant’s normal processes.
 Plants respond by reducing photosynthesis and other processes to reduce water use.

 How long it takes before plants experience drought-stress depends on how well the soil holds water, environmental conditions, such as low humidity and wind, stage of plant growth, and the type of plant.
 In areas with sandy soil that don’t retain moisture, drought-stress may be seen after only a few dry days.